An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data: Background

-In many higher-education settings, intervention practices are deployed in an ad hoc manner, varying across instructors, courses, and academic terms, and are often insufficiently documented to support systematic evaluation \cite{Connolly2018TrialsEvidenceBased,Harackiewicz2018TargetedIntervention,Kizilcec2020ScalingInterventions}.
-The absence of structured intervention policies and consistent logging makes it difficult to determine when an intervention occurred, to whom it applied, and under which conditions \cite{Sonderlund2018LAInterventions,Page2020ClusteredObservationalEducation,Kitto2023CausalModelsLA}.
-As a result, routine observational data typically lack the granularity required to support credible causal evaluation of intervention effects in real-world academic operations \cite{Gallagher2020ChallengeBased,Sidiropoulos2022AgencySustainability}.
-Although randomized experiments (e.g., A/B testing) can, in principle, address these identification gaps, their implementation in live academic environments is frequently constrained by operational and practical considerations---such as coordination overhead, time-to-evidence, and uncertainty about where experimentation is most likely to yield actionable insights \cite{Chan2019AIMedEd,Connolly2018TrialsEvidenceBased,HahsVaughn2024MultisiteTrialChallenges}.
-In this setting, scenario-based structural comparison is not a substitute for causal inference, but a disciplined way to study how a fitted temporal model behaves under explicit intervention rules when intervention histories are not identifiable \cite{Igelstrom2022CausalInferenceObs,DoutreligneVaroquaux2025PredictiveDecisionCausal}.
+In many higher-education settings, intervention practices are deployed in an ad hoc manner and insufficiently documented to support systematic evaluation~\cite{Delnoij2020NonCompletionReview,Kizilcec2020ScalingInterventions,Sonderlund2018LAInterventions,WongLi2019LAInterventionReview}.
+Routine observational data typically lack the granularity required to support credible causal evaluation of intervention effects~\cite{Weidlich2022CausalBiasLA}.
+Although randomized experiments can in principle address these identification gaps, their implementation in live academic environments is frequently constrained by operational considerations~\cite{Harackiewicz2018TargetedIntervention,StylesTorgerson2018RCTsEducation}.
+In this setting, scenario-based structural comparison provides a disciplined way to study how a fitted temporal model behaves under explicit intervention rules~\cite{Keogh2023CounterfactualPrediction,Boyer2023CounterfactualPredictionModels}.